 To align compensation levels for our NEOs with the Company's performance and shareholder interests, our pay mix emphasizes variable compensation, including performance-based annual and long-term incentive awards.
-The following chart illustrates the 2020 target compensation mix for NEOs.
-The percentages of total target compensation reflected in charts below were calculated using each NEO's fiscal year 2020 base salary (without accounting for the 20% reductions in base salary that were applicable from June 1 through December 31, 2020 in response to the COVID-19 pandemic), target annual incentive compensation and target long-term incentive compensation.
+The following chart illustrates the 2021 target compensation mix for NEOs.
+The percentages of total target compensation reflected in charts below were calculated using each NEO's fiscal year 2021 base salary, target annual incentive compensation and target long-term incentive compensation (excluding the special, one-time ESG PSU award).